jdede/inet-showcases/_docs/routing/manetprotocols/index.md

 <!-- manets are mobile so there is no infrastructure and it is dynamic so we need protocols that can
 work in the environment. reaction time and scalability. -->

 MANETs are ad hoc networks comprised of wireless nodes, which are often mobile.
 Given the mobile nature of the nodes, the network topology can change dynamically.
-The nodes create their own network infrastructure, and each node also acts as a router, forwarding traffic in the network.
+The nodes create their own network infrastructure: each node also acts as a router, forwarding traffic in the network.
 MANET routing protocols need to adapt to changes in the network topology and <!--continuously--> maintain routing information to be able to forward packets to their destinations.

 <!-- TODO: keywords: autonomous, wireless, self-configuring, continuously maintain information to properly route. each node is a router, forwarding traffic not mean for him. transport layer ? -->